How Can Small Communities Generate Investment Leads?February 21, 2020

 Experiment with Paid Search and SEO

 B2B marketing resources will tell you that upwards of 90% of the research process on any purchasing decision is done online before someone considers reaching out.
-And most of that research starts on the search engines, notably Google.
-By developing a sound search engine marketing strategy for your community, both paid and organic, you should be able to increase visitation to your website from companies that are engaged in the research process.
-Having someone with digital know-how or hiring a digital agency may be required to do it right, but for a relatively small budget, you can gain access to increased eyeballs.
+Our own Winning Strategies shows 70% of decision makers won’t contact an economic development organization until at least the short list has been determined, if ever.
+Most of that research starts on the search engines.
+By developing a sound SEO strategy for your community, both paid and organic, you should be able to increase visitation to your website from companies that are engaged in the research process.
+Having someone with the digital know-how or hiring a digital agency may be required to do it right, but for a relatively small budget, you can gain access to increased eyeballs.

 - Trade Show Attendance: You’ll have to work extra hard, but it’s a way to generate relationships.
 Just make sure you’re going to conferences that attract decision-makers, not predominantly sales people.